FIZZY, FERMENTED TEA

 WHAT EXACTLY IS A SCOBY?

 The SCOBY is to Kombucha what the “mother” is to vinegar or the starter is to sourdough.
-It is the thing that “does” the fermenting and in the case of Kombucha making, this happens when the culture eats the sugar in the tea mixture, transforming the tea mixture into Kombucha.
+In order to ferment tea and turn it Kombucha, you will need a SCOBY as your ferment starter.
+It is the thing that “does” the fermenting and in the case of Kombucha-making, this happens when the culture eats the sugar in the tea mixture, transforming the tea mixture into Kombucha.

 In appearance, the SCOBY is a milky-colored, gelatinous, layered disc that floats in the fermenting tea mixture waiting to become Kombucha.
 With each new batch, the SCOBY continues to eat the sugar and physically grow.
 New layers are born while old layers die off and need to be shed and tossed.

-If properly tended to, the SCOBY can live for years, providing you and your family with unlimited delicious batches of Kombucha.
+If properly tended to, the SCOBY can live for years and continue to be used as a Kombucha ferment starter, providing you and your family with unlimited delicious batches of Kombucha.

 WHERE TO GET YOUR OWN SCOBY